webplatformz/AngularWS/README.md

 ## Hints
 The directive we propose requires ```ng-transclude```.
-If you have never heard of this, try a different solution that is more familiar to you or have a look at [this example].
+If you have never heard of this, try a different solution that is more familiar to you or have a look at [this explanation].

 [this explanation]: http://stackoverflow.com/questions/24725399/what-is-ng-transclude